wingo/whippet/README.md

 object reference we generally have to be able to know what kind of object it is, because there are few global invariants enforced by typing.
-Therefore it is reasonable to consider allowing the GC and the application to share the first word of an object, for example to store a mark bit, to allow the application to know what kind an object is, to allow the GC to find references within the object, to allow the GC to compute the object's size, and so on.
+Therefore it is reasonable to consider allowing the GC and the application to share the first word of an object, for example to maybe store a mark bit (though an on-the-side mark byte seems to allow much more efficient sweeping, for mark-sweep), to allow the application to know what kind an object is, to allow the GC to find references within the object, to allow the GC to compute the object's size, and so on.

 The GCBench benchmark is small but then again many Guile processes also are quite short-lived, so perhaps it is useful to ensure that small